Almagboul/Projects/README.md

 ### Conclusion
 This analysis provides comprehensive insights into Udemy's course offerings and trends.
 The Power BI dashboard facilitates interactive exploration, making it a valuable tool for data-driven decision-making.
-#### Feel free to explore the repository and the dashboard to gain deeper insights into the Udemy courses dataset.
+#### Feel free to explore the repository(Project 2 File) and the dashboard to gain deeper insights into the Udemy courses dataset.